 You’ve got to spend money to make money and that’s especially true when it comes to creating inbound videos.
-They’re effective, engaging and will boost your next marketing campaign, but they come at a cost.
+But how much does it cost to produce inbound videos?

 Obviously.
 You can shoot quick videos on your smartphone but for most video types, you’re going to want to invest in a camera.
 If you aren’t especially proficient when it comes to cameras, then we’d definitely recommend getting one at the cheaper end of the scale to have a play with.